The million dollar question asked by many marketers relates to how to increase Facebook Likes.

 Structure is important here.
 Establish expectations on what you’re going to post and when.
 Consider daily themes.
 Schedule out content to make sure you stay on top of it (I use PostPlanner).
 Make sure you post the types of content that will elicit a response.

-The ultimate goal here is that you not only reach your current fans who like your content, but you get them highly engaged so that those Fans can naturally share your content with friends who also fit your target audience.
+The ultimate goal here is that you not only Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More your current fans who like your content, but you get them highly engaged so that those Fans can naturally share your content with friends who also fit your target audience.

 2. Use Graph Search